 The SLG opened to the public in May 1891 to “bring art to the people of south London”.
-Today the SLG comprises the original South London Gallery building and the former Peckham Road Fire Station, two permanent gardens and Art Block, a creative space on Sceaux Gardens estate for local children and families.
+Today the SLG comprises the original South London Gallery building and the former Peckham Road Fire Station, an artist-designed garden and Art Block, a creative space on Sceaux Gardens estate for local children and families.

 Admission to the SLG is free for everyone throughout the year.